sandyklark/phoque-flags/README.md

 ## 🚀 Deployment

-The project is configured for Vercel deployment:
+The project is configured for Vercel deployment at **wherethephoque.com**:

 1. Push to your repository
 2. Connect to Vercel
+3. Set environment variables:
+   - `VITE_APP_DOMAIN=wherethephoque.com`
+   - `VITE_FLAG_CDN_URL=https://flagcdn.com`
-3. Deploy automatically
+4. Deploy automatically

-The `vercel.json` configuration handles routing for the SPA.
+The project includes proper DNS configuration and SEO optimization for the wherethephoque.com domain.

 ## 🤝 Contributing